4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 - Delivering messages can be slowed/stopped/altered
 - Route the messages take can be altered i.e be redirected to false recipients
 - Attackers could gain access to comms channels that were previously considered closed and confidential

+Goals of creating secure networks
+- Ensuring availability means that authorized users have access to info, services and resources.
+DOS attack is most common against this
+- Ensuring confidentiality means preventing unauthorized users from gaining information about the networks' structure, the data flowing in and out of the network etcetc
+- Ensuring functionality
 ### 4.1 Network Models

 - **Castle**